Students taking notes in the Sunlight Basin of Wyoming during the annual Summer in the Rockies pre-term field course for incoming first-years.

 Geology majors are well-prepared for graduate school in earth and environmental sciences or law, and many majors pursue careers in earth sciences, education or business.
 Many geology majors also choose to minor in environmental studies or biology.

-In the summer of 2013, geology majors held paid internships and jobs in:
+During recent summers, geology majors held paid internships and jobs in:

 • Internship in the paleontology lab of the Field Museum, Chicago